 It is never easy, but it is necessary for men to understand that it is completely common to feel ashamed of their bodies, and to know that there are non-destructive ways to overcome that shame.
 It’s a matter of taking on the issues head on, in whatever ways they manifest themselves, and understanding that you should be proud of yourself and your body and anyone who disagrees isn’t worth your time.

-[Feature Image: An individual with dark skin and short fade haircut is standing with their back to the camera and looking to the right.
+[Feature Image: An individual with brown skin and short fade haircut is standing with their back to the camera and looking to the right.
 They are standing outdoors with no shirt on.
-Flickr.com/Ojo de vidrio]
+Source: Flickr.com/Ojo de vidrio]